 The New York State requires particular boat drivers and operators to have a NY Boating Safety Certificate.
 The state, however, along with most others, does not require a license if you are looking to operate your personal boat for recreational purposes.

+So, do you need a license to drive a boat in NY?
 Some licenses have strict requirements if you are looking into operating a boat on a professional level like sightseeing tours, commercial boats used for work like tugboats and ferries, as well as commissioned fishing.

-New York State also acknowledges those safety certificates issued by the United States Coast Guard Auxiliary, the US Power Squadron, and US Powerboating.
+New York State also acknowledges those safety certificates issued by the United States Coast Guard Auxiliary, the US Power Squadrons, and US Powerboating.
 Boating Safety Certificates from a number of available online courses from recognized providers are sanctioned for New York State residents.

 This certificate, often mistaken for a license, proves that its bearer has successfully completed an approved New York Safe Boating course.
 You are required to have the Boating Safety Certificate on you anytime you are operating a powered watercraft (also known as a PWC); otherwise, you will be obligated to pay costly fines.